2015 East Village gas explosion: Indictments and arrests

-On February 11, 2016, Cyrus Vance, Jr., the New York County district attorney, announced the indictment and arrest of five people in connection with the explosion, including building owner Maria Hrynenko, Hrynenko's son Michael, a plumber who had used his city license to allow others to perform work for him, the unlicensed plumber who did the work and a contractor, Dilber Kukica.
+On February 11, 2016, Cyrus Vance, Jr., the New York County district attorney, announced the indictment and arrest of five people in connection with the explosion, including building owner Maria Hrynenko, Hrynenko's son Michael, a plumber who had used his city license to allow others to perform work for him, the unlicensed plumber who did the work and a contractor, Dilber Kukic.
 The charges included manslaughter and negligent homicide.
 The indictments alleged that the explosion was the result of an illegal scheme to tap a legal gas line serving the ground-floor restaurant to provide gas service to the renovated apartments on the floors above.
 An attorney for the building owner had blamed Con Edison for the blast, saying that "they should have shut off the main valve."

 On November 14, 2019, Maria Hrynenko, Athanasios "Jerry" Ioannidis and Kukic were found guilty of manslaughter and other charges.
 Michael Hrynenko had also been charged, but died while awaiting trial.
 Andrew Trombettas, a plumber who sold his credentials to Ioannidis, pled guilty to lesser charges in January 2019.

 Site redevelopment

-A building designed by Morris Adjmi Architects now occupies the site.
+A building designed by Morris Adjmi Architects now occupies part of the explosion site.
+Out of the 3 buildings involved in the explosion, only 1 currently is being re-used.